WilliamJ3795/Text-Editor/README.md

   ## Installation
   To install this apllication, please follow the steps below:
    `git clone` the repo to your local machine.
-  To use this app, run the following command to install the dependencies: `npm install` Then run the following command:
+  To use this app, run the following command to install the dependencies:

-  `node index.js`
+ `npm install`

+  Then run the following command:

+  `npm start`

   ## Usage